thiagosantos1/CNN_Find_Glasses/README.md

 # Results

-* The overal accuracy of our model is 98%.
+** The overal accuracy of our model is 98%.
+It was achied with the following configuration:

 # How to run our solution